Ray Silverman, PhD

 Includes notes compiled from interviews with Dean Brian Henderson and Rev. Mark Carlson.
 Based in part on the Odyssey Mentoring Program developed by Bri Kern and Cathy Schnarr for New Church Connection, and listening skills taught by Harville Hendrix and Helen Hunt.
 The inspiration for this program comes from an unpublished Senior Thesis by Hannah Reynolds, “The Safety Net: A Theory on the Promotion of Mental Health and Community Building within the Collegiate Sphere.”

-YES: Listen, Support, Encourage, Show Interest
+Do: Listen, Support, Encourage, Show Interest

-NO: Fix, Advise, Analyze, Prescribe, Evaluate, Mediate, Solve, Remedy, Cure
+Do Not: Fix, Advise, Analyze, Prescribe, Evaluate, Mediate, Solve, Remedy, Cure

 You can give your friends all the advice you want—you can even tell them that they need to confront someone.
 If they actually take your advice and get their nose broken during the confrontation you will not get in legal trouble for giving bad advice.
 But if you give the same advice as an institutional representative, and your friend gets a broken nose—the institution you represent could be legally liable for your friend’s injury.